Final big busy broadcast hour performed by me, Rush Lynn Boy, your highly trained broadcast specialist, unique in the world of media.

 The way he's dealing with this is right on, treating it as a joke.

-Trump's jump the shark, this kind of thing.
+Trump's jumped the shark, this guy thing.

-Uh not make the mistake of not taking it seriously, but but don't allow it to bring everything to a screeching halt, and don't act righteously indignant offended over the because this is what happens in politics.
+Not make the mistake of not taking it seriously, but don't allow it to bring everything to a screeching halt.

 Somebody was going to do something to go after Cruz.

-He's a front runner.
+He's a frontrunner.

-And it doesn't surprise me that's Trump.
+And it doesn't surprise me that it's Trump.

 We'll be back.

-Donald in uh I guess it's Wacomico, Maryland.
+Donald, in, I guess it's Wacomico, Maryland.

 It's great to have you on the program.